elamaran619/amazon-quicksight-user-guide/doc_source/changing-table-format.md

 Use the following procedure to change a pivot table format\.

-1. On the analysis page, choose the pivot table visual you want to edit\.
+1. On the analysis page, choose the pivot table visual that you want to edit\.

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)